 Strategy for Prostate Health

 Prostate cancer is a common concern to men as they age.
-According to the American Cancer Society, prostate cancer is the most common cancer among men, with over 170,000 new cases expected to occur in 2019.
+According to the American Cancer Society, prostate cancer is the second most common cancer among men.
 While it can be difficult to tell if men have prostate cancer, a commonly used blood test — the prostate-specific antigen (PSA) test — can be helpful in reaching a diagnosis.

 Maintain Mental Health

 As if men’s hesitancy to visit the doctor isn’t enough, there are some medical conditions that make this even more difficult.
 One such problem is depression.
 Contrary to popular belief, depression doesn’t only affect women, nor is it always related to a specific event in a man’s life.
 Depression is a recognized medical condition caused by an imbalance of neurotransmitters in the brain.
 And because men are so reluctant to visit their doctor, it’s even less likely that they will want to talk to them about depression.

 Depression can cause physical symptoms and contribute to an earlier death.
 Unfortunately, there is a well-known stigma attached to a diagnosis of depression, even though there are many effective treatments like behavioral counseling and medication therapy.
 Men who seek treatment for depression can expect to experience an improvement more than 50 percent of the time.